ktorch/ktorch/docs/vectors.rst

 .. function:: vector(input1;input2;..) -> ptr

-   | Given k arrays and/or :doc:`tensor pointers <pointers>`, creates and returns a pointer to a newly created vector.
+   | Given k arrays and/or :doc:`tensor pointers <pointers>`, creates and returns a pointer to a newly created vector of tensors.

 .. note:

    When tensor pointers are included in the arguments to :func:`vector`, the tensors are freed and the newly created vector manages their memory from that point on.

 ::